modular/modular/KGEN/docs/public/programming-manual.md

 The behavior of an `__init__` method works almost like any other method - there is a small bit of magic: it knows that the fields of an object are uninitialized, but it believes the full object is initialized.
-This means that you can use ‘self’ as a whole object as soon as all the fields are
+This means that you can use `self` as a whole object as soon as all the fields are
 initialized:

 ```mojo